Back to SNNs Hub

 Every neural network you have ever trained—CNN, Transformer, LSTM—shares one fundamental assumption: neurons communicate via continuous-valued activations.
 A ReLU neuron outputs a floating-point number; a softmax layer produces a probability vector.
 These real-valued signals flow through dense matrix multiplications on every forward pass, demanding billions of multiply-accumulate (MAC) operations for even modest models.

 The brain does none of this.
 Biological neurons communicate via discrete, all-or-nothing electrical pulses called action potentials (or spikes).
-This sparse, event-driven communication is why a human brain performs remarkable cognitive feats on roughly 20 Watts—while a GPU-accelerated Transformer requires kilowatts for comparable tasks.
+A neuron only fires when its internal charge crosses a threshold; the rest of the time it is silent.
+This sparse, event-driven communication is why the human brain runs on roughly 20 Watts—less than a laptop screen—while a GPU-accelerated Transformer burns kilowatts.

-Spiking Neural Networks (SNNs) are the attempt to bring this paradigm into machine learning.
-In this 3-part series, we will completely deconstruct SNNs: from the biological neuron model and the infamous gradient problem, to a full PyTorch implementation, to a benchmark against a standard ANN on MNIST.
+Spiking Neural Networks (SNNs) try to bring this paradigm into machine learning.
+This 3-part series deconstructs SNNs: the biological neuron model and the gradient problem (here), a full PyTorch implementation (Part 2), and a head-to-head benchmark against a standard ANN on MNIST (Part 3).

 The Biological Neuron